 Unix's combination of "standard" file descriptors, pipes, and convenient shell syntax for operations on them was a major advance in writing general-purpose reusable programs.
-The idea sparked a whole culture of "software tools" that was responsible for much of Unix's power and popularity, and the shell was the first so-called "scripting language."
+The idea sparked a culture of "software tools" that was responsible for much of Unix's power and popularity, and the shell was the first so-called "scripting language."
 The Unix system call interface persists today in systems like BSD, Linux, and Mac OS X.

 The Unix system call interface has been standardized through the Portable Operating System Interface (POSIX) standard.
-Xv6 is not POSIX compliant.
-It misses system calls (including basic ones such as lseek), it implements system calls only partially, as well as other differences.
+Xv6 is not POSIX compliant: it is missing many system calls (including basic ones such as lseek), and many of the system calls it does provide differ from the standard.
 Our main goals for xv6 are simplicity and clarity while providing a simple UNIX-like system-call interface.
 Several people have extended xv6 with a few more system calls and a simple C library in order to run basic Unix programs.
 Modern kernels, however, provide many more system calls, and many more kinds of kernel services, than xv6.
 For example, they support networking, windowing systems, user-level threads, drivers for many devices, and so on.
 Modern kernels evolve continuously and rapidly, and offer many features beyond POSIX.